isomerpages/moe-frontierpri/_teaching-staff/English Department.md

 <img style="width: 100%;" src="/images/ma8.jpg" >
 <p><strong>Miss Eliza Law Wen Yu</strong></p></td>
 <td style="width: 50%; text-align: justify; border:1px solid black;">
-<p><em>“"I believe that every child is unique and can excel, given the right amount of care and support.
+<p><em>“I believe that every child is unique and can excel, given the right amount of care and support.
 I also believe that students learn best in an environment that is caring and enabling.
 I endeavour to make my classroom a safe place where students feel cared for and comfortable to ask questions in class, make mistakes and learn from them, so that every child can reach their fullest potential.”</em></p>
 <p style="width: 100%; text-align: center;">Tel ext: 302</p>
 <p style="width: 100%; text-align: center;">Email:&nbsp;<a href="mailto:Eliza_Law_Wen_Yu@schools.gov.sg">Eliza_Law_Wen_Yu@schools.gov.sg</a></p>
 </td>